-1. If you create a new post it is necessary to track the backlinks of the old version of your post.
-You can easily do this with WebCEO’s Backlink Quality Check Tool.
-After detecting all the backlinks, you can write to webmasters and politely ask them to change the old link to a new one with a better link text, for instance.
+- If you create a new post it is necessary to track the backlinks of the old version of your post.
+You can easily do this with the WebCEO My Backlinks Tool.
+After detecting all the backlinks, you can write to webmasters and politely ask them to change the old link to a new one with a better link text.

-2. One of the most appropriate strategies in this case is the Skyscraper Technique.
-It isn’t so simple but it pays great dividends.
-You can track who links to competitor websites regarding this topic and politely propose your content to website owners instead of what now exists on their website.
+- One of the most appropriate strategies in this case is the Skyscraper Technique.
+It isn’t simple but it pays great dividends.
+You can track who links to competitor websites regarding a chosen topic and politely propose your content to website owners instead of what now exists on their website.
 Remember, that your content should be much better from the beginning to the end.
 Otherwise, the answer for your request will be negative.

-6. Links exchange is pretty simple.
+- Link exchanges are pretty simple.
 Your link is posted if you post somebody’s.
-Remember that Google doesn’t like this method.
+Remember that Google doesn’t like this method and your websites darn well better be complementary to each other in some way.
 Do not do this with strangers whose reputation you do not know.